Employment Solicitors - No Win No Fee Compensation

 - Working time regulations.

 - Being forced to resign because of the offensive behaviour of others.

-Our employment solicitors deal with claims arising in London and throughout the country as a result of employment disputes including redundancy, sexual and racial discrimination and harassment and wrongful, unfair or constructive dismissal on a no win no fee* basis.
-There are very short limitation periods regarding applications to the Employment Tribunal and advice from a solicitor should be obtained as soon as possible after termination of employment.
+Our no win no fee employment solicitors deal with compensation claims arising throughout the UK as a result of employment disputes including redundancy, sexual and racial discrimination and harassment and wrongful, unfair or constructive dismissal on a no win no fee* basis.
+There are very short limitation periods regarding applications to the Employment Tribunal and advice from an employment solicitor should be obtained as soon as possible after termination of employment.

 Constructive dismissal arises as a result of a serious breach of the work contract by the employer which is unacceptable to the employee and entitles the employee to resign and claim compensation from the employer.

 An employment solicitor is able to call upon numerous statutes and regulations that are designed to protect employees from unlawful actions by employers and by other employees including :-

 - Health and Safety at Work Act of 1974

 - Employment Rights Act 1996